Living In Phoenix Arizona

 Joseph: Yeah, that’s actually a really good point Connie, I mean Sedona’s a really popular destination just for hiking and even doing a day trip, so can you do something locally in town?
 Absolutely.
 Can you do something that’s only a couple hour drive away?
 Yes, I agree.
 South Mountain for example, many of those trails are shared between horses, pedestrians and mountain bikes.

-Ryan: You say South Mountain, where is South Mountain?
+Cooper: You say South Mountain, where is South Mountain?

 Joseph: South Mountain is on the south part of town.

-Ryan: Yeah I’ve been to the top many times by car.
+Cooper: Yeah I’ve been to the top many times by car.
 There’s a little spot called Dobbins Lookout that overlooks the Phoenix Valley.
 Breathtaking views.

 Connie: Yeah and that’s a good point, you don’t actually have to hike it to get to the top, you can drive to the top of that one.